CFSAN-Biostatistics/SeroTools/paper/paper.md

 distinguishing between two scenarios: serovars which differ due to sample misannotation (truly incongruent) and serovars derived from correctly annotated samples with variation based solely on missing information.
-When comparing serovar predictions, minor differences may be expected due to method-specific irregularities, for example reagent variation for laboratory-based techniques or sequencing read coverage for *in silico* techniques.
+When comparing serovar predictions, minor differences may be expected due to method-specific irregularities, for example, reagent variation for laboratory-based techniques or sequencing read coverage for *in silico* techniques.
 Our assumption is that these minor method-specific differences are more likely manifested as missing data (e.g. all but one of the correct factors were detected) than direct conflicts.